BYD e6: Netherlands

 In June 2011 BYD and the city of Rotterdam entered a binding agreement for an undisclosed number of e6s to be delivered for use as taxicabs.
 The deal is part of a larger scheme named 75-EV-RO, where the city has pledged to purchase 75 alternative energy vehicles.
 In December 2013 the Rotterdam Taxi Centre, one of the biggest taxi operators in the Netherlands, put two e6 taxis into service a successful trial period.
 The company plans to expand its e6 fleet to 25 within the next 19 months.

+New Zealand

+No fleet import of the E6 have occurred, these vehicles were imported privately and sold via a local auction house from Singapore once the taxi cab fleet there was wound down.
+Many vehicles have been resprayed and serviced before leaving Singapore.
+Each vehicle is road tested locally and battery ranges and conditions are noted.

+Singapore

+In 2022, ComfortDelGro Taxi added 100 BYD e6 to its fleet of taxi.

 Taiwan

 BYD Taiwan, a joint venture of BYD Hong Kong and Taiwan Solar Energy Co., said it has received orders from a local taxi association for more than 1,500 e6 cars, with delivery scheduled to begin in the first quarter of 2014.
 The company said it has commissioned a local automaker to assemble the first BYD e6 vehicles to be sold in Taiwan to speed up regulatory inspections and approvals.